SourLemonJuice/minima-for-SourLemonJuice/README.md

+## About Fork

+This fork is only used for my blog, it may add some custom post variables and layouts.\
+I don't want to change(override) the original `minima` theme in the blog git tree

+This repository will not make a gem package, only use it with `jekyll-remote-theme`

+More documents(zho-Hans) in [README-lemon.md](./README-lemon.md)

+---

 <div align="center">
   <p><em><strong>Disclaimer:</strong> The information here may vary depending on the version you're using.<br/>
   Please refer to the <code>README.md</code> bundled within the theme-gem for information specific to your version or by pointing